-The Fair, Efficient and Open Competition Regulation (AR 159/2009) (FEOC Regulation) came into force on September 1, 2009.
-One requirement within the FEOC Regulation is that a market participant may not share records that are not available to the public relating to any past, current, or future price and quantity offer made to the power pool or for the provision of ancillary services.
+The Fair, Efficient and Open Competition Regulation (AR 159/2009) came into force on September 1, 2009.
+Section 3(1) of the Fair, Efficient and Open Competition Regulation states that a market participant, subject to the exceptions set out in Section 3(2) of the regulation, may not share records that are not available to the public relating to any past, current, or future price and quantity offer made to the power pool or for the provision of ancillary services.

 (h) in accordance with an order of the Commission.

-Section 3(3) of the FEOC Regulation specifies that the Commission may, on application by a market participant that is otherwise not allowed to share non-public records under Section 3(1), issue an order permitting the sharing of those records.
+Section 3(3) of the Fair, Efficient and Open Competition Regulation specifies that the Commission may, on application by a market participant that is otherwise not allowed to share non-public records under Section 3(1), issue an order permitting the sharing of those records.

 For the Commission to approve such an application a market participant must establish that the information shared will not be used for any purpose that does not support the fair, efficient and openly competitive operation of the market, and that the sharing of preferential records is reasonably necessary for the market participant to carry out its business.

-The Commission has provided the minimum filing requirements (below) to assist the Commission in determining whether a market participant has met the requirements set out in Section 3(3)(a) and (b) of the FEOC Regulation.
+The Commission has provided the minimum filing requirements (below) to assist the Commission in determining whether a market participant has met the requirements set out in sections 3(3)(a) and (b) of the Fair, Efficient and Open Competition Regulation.

 Useful links and related information:

 Template process for reviewing applications Fair Efficient and Open Competition Regulation Background discussion paperMarket Oversight and Enforcement Division contacts